fhiso/legacy-format/dates.md

 ---
 title: "Extended Legacy Format (ELF)"
-subtitle: Date and Age Microformats
+subtitle: Date, Age and Time Microformats
-date: 10 December 2018
+date: 11 December 2018
 numbersections: true
 ...

 # Extended Legacy Format (ELF):<br/> Date and Age Microformats

-{.ednote ...} This is an **exploratory draft** of the microformats used for dates and ages in FHISO's proposed suite of Extended Legacy Format (ELF) standards.
+{.ednote ...} This is an **exploratory draft** of the microformats used for dates, ages and times in FHISO's proposed suite of Extended Legacy Format (ELF) standards.
 This document is not endorsed by the FHISO membership, and may be updated, replaced or obsoleted by other documents at any time.